Part 1: Increasing Load Rates

 If we check the velocity of 400 m/s it will result in about 4% of wave speed (unacceptable).

 i.
 As the speed of the process is increased, a state of static equilibrium evolves into a state of dynamic equilibrium and inertia forces become more dominant.
-We should try to model the process in the shortest time period (largest load rate) in which inertia forces are still insignificant.
+We should try to model the process in the shortest time period (largest load rate Abaqus) in which inertia forces are still insignificant.

 ii.
-Some aspects of the problem other than inertia forces—for example, material behavior—may also be rate dependent.
+Some aspects of the problem other than inertia forces—for example, material behavior—may also be rate-dependent.
 In this case, the actual time period of the event being modeled cannot be changed.
-Mass scaling approach get attractive in such problems.
+The mass scaling approach gets attractive in such problems.

 Using Smooth Step amplitude curve